St Peter's Collegiate Church: 1660–1848: Decline and demise of the old order

 The college, with its deanery and prebends, was increasingly proving a straitjacket for the Anglican Church in Wolverhampton.
 The increasing population was a challenge in itself, but it also brought social misery and discontent as the crowded housing of the Wolverhampton and the Black Country failed to keep up with demand.
 Increasing religious diversity was another consequence.
 There had been Protestant Dissenters since the Civil War, but their numbers were greatly increased by the preaching of Methodism: in 1761 John Wesley himself preached at an inn-yard in what he called "this furious town" of Wolverhampton.
 Catholic recusancy was strong in the surrounding countryside.
-Despite the Penal laws, in the 1730s the Giffard family of Brewood succeeded in building a Catholic chapel in the guise of a private house, just to the west of St. Peter's.
+Despite the Penal laws, in the 1730s the Giffard family of Brewood succeeded in building a Catholic chapel in the guise of a private house, just to the west of St Peter's.
 As Catholic Emancipation approached, this was rapidly expanded into a functioning Roman Catholic church.
-Already, distress in Ireland was bringing immigration and a large working class, Irish Catholic community, concentrated to the north of St. Peter's in the slums of an area known as "Caribee Island".
+Already, distress in Ireland was bringing immigration and a large working class, Irish Catholic community, concentrated to the north of St Peter's in the slums of an area known as "Caribee Island".

-In 1811 a special Act was passed to reform St. Peter's church itself.
+In 1811 a special act of Parliament, the Dean of Windsor and Wolverhampton's Estate Act 1811 (51 Geo.
+3. c. clxxxii), was passed to reform St Peter's church itself.
 The post of sacrist was replaced by that of perpetual curate.
 Three readerships were abolished and their income signed over to the curate.
 A fund was established from proceeds of mining on the deanery land to improve the income of the curate.
 This did not go far enough.
 The curate was still heavily dependent on fees from the dependent chapels and friction over this continued to sour relations.
-However, the curates initially performed their duties very much better than earlier sacrists and things were improved further by the building of a new chapel of ease in the town: St. George's, another Neo-Classical structure, completed in 1830 to a design by James Morgan.
+However, the curates initially performed their duties very much better than earlier sacrists and things were improved further by the building of a new chapel of ease in the town: St George's, another Neo-Classical structure, completed in 1830 to a design by James Morgan.

-It was in connection with a possible post at St. George's that William Dalton, an Evangelical Anglican clergyman from Ulster first visited Wolverhampton.
-He returned in 1835, after marrying Sarah Marsh, the widow of a Bilston ironmaster, to take up the living of St. Paul's, yet another chapel of ease on the south-western edge of the town.
+It was in connection with a possible post at St George's that William Dalton, an Evangelical Anglican clergyman from Ulster first visited Wolverhampton.
+He returned in 1835, after marrying Sarah Marsh, the widow of a Bilston ironmaster, to take up the living of St Paul's, yet another chapel of ease on the south-western edge of the town.
 Dalton began a lifelong campaign to build more churches to serve the growing population.
 Dalton's agitation had a venomously anti-Catholic edge, attacking both Anglo-Catholicism and Roman Catholicism, but his church-building campaign won wide support.
 It further undermined the relevance of the dean and the Royal Peculiar.
-St. Peter's itself and all the new chapels already operated as parish churches in all but name, but were hampered by lack of funds.
+St Peter's itself and all the new chapels already operated as parish churches in all but name, but were hampered by lack of funds.
 The deanery was a sinecure that took £600 a year out of the town - largely the product of coal mining on deanery lands.